Princess Louise of Saxe-Gotha-Altenburg (1800–1831): Marriage and issue

 Princess Louise with her two sons Ernst (right) and Albert, shortly before her exile from court in 1824.

-The engagement to the then Duke Ernst I of Saxe-Coburg-Saalfeld took place on December 20 in 1816.
+The engagement to the then Duke Ernst I of Saxe-Coburg-Saalfeld took place on December 20, 1816.
 On 31 July 1817 in Gotha, 16-year-old Louise married her 33-year-old kinsman Ernst III, Duke of Saxe-Coburg-Saalfeld, (later Ernst I, Duke of Saxe-Coburg and Gotha), after he failed to win the hand of one of the Russian Grand Duchesses.
 Louise was considered "young, clever, and beautiful".

-Their marriage, which was obviously arranged for political reasons, began to fall into crisis after the birth of their first son, Ernst, who inherited his father's lands and titles, and a year later her second son Albert was born, who was later the husband of Queen Victoria.
+Their marriage, which was obviously arranged for political reasons, began to fall into crisis after the birth of their first son, Ernst, who inherited his father's lands and titles, and a year later her second son Albert was born.

-The couple grew apart.
-The succession secured, there were no further children and Louise apparently found other solace in men besides her husband.
-The problem with this was that while Ernest saw no issue with his own infidelity, as was typical for the time, he took great issue with his wife following suit.

-Husband Ernst had several mistresses and Louise had an affair with chamberlain Gottfried von Bülow in 1823 and a liaison with traveling stable master Maximilian Alexander von Hanstein in the summer of 1824.

-The marriage was unhappy because of Ernst's infidelities and the couple separated in 1824.
-Sankt Wendel, in the Principality of Lichtenberg, was assigned as her new residence (it was an exclave of Saxe-Coburg und Gotha; see Sotnick on this period), and Louise was forced to leave her two sons behind.
+The succession secured, no further children were born between the couple and they grew apart.
+Both parties engaged in scandalous infidelity, Ernst had several mistresses, and Louise had an affair with chamberlain Gottfried von Bülow in 1823, and a liaison with traveling stable master Maximilian Alexander von Hanstein in the summer of 1824.
+Shortly after, the couple separated.
+Sankt Wendel, in the Principality of Lichtenberg, was assigned as her new residence, and Louise was forced to leave her two sons behind.
 Biographer Lytton Strachey noted in 1921: "The ducal court was not noted for the strictness of its morals; the Duke was a man of gallantry, and it was rumored that the Duchess followed her husband's example.
 There were scandals: one of the Court Chamberlains, a charming and cultivated man of Jewish extraction, was talked of; at last there was a separation, followed by a divorce."